rng-guy/NFSMWBartender/README.md

 **General**:

 * The Heat-level reset fix is completely incompatible with the `HeatLevelOverride` feature of the [NFSMW ExtraOptions](https://github.com/ExOptsTeam/NFSMWExOpts/releases) mod by ExOptsTeam.
-I strongly recommend you disable this ExtraOptions feature by editing that mod's `NFSMWExtraOptionsSettings.ini` configuration file, as it might also interfere with other Bartender features in subtle ways.
-You can set the maximum Heat level available at a given Blacklist rank XY by changing the value of the `0xe8c24416` parameter in the corresponding `race_bin_XY` VltEd entry instead.
+I strongly recommend you disable this ExtraOptions feature, as it might also interfere with other Bartender features in subtle ways; to do so, edit ExtraOptions' "NFSMWExtraOptionsSettings.ini" configuration file.
+To set the maximum Heat level available at a given Blacklist rank XY without this ExtraOptions feature, just change the value of the `0xe8c24416` parameter in the corresponding `race_bin_XY` VltEd entry instead.

-* If you do not install the missing menu textures (`FixMissingTextures.end`), then the game will simply not display a number next to Heat gauges in menus when your car's Heat level is greater than 5.
-(Whether you install these textures has no bearing on the Heat-level reset fix.)
+* If you do not install the missing menu textures (`FixMissingTextures.end`), then the game will simply not display a number next to Heat gauges in menus when your car's Heat level is above 5.
+The Heat-level reset fix, on the other hand, will work even without these missing textures.

 &nbsp;